 Are you one of the 70%?
-70% of people who know that they should exercise but don’t, that is.
+70% of people who know that they should exercise, but don’t?
 While exercising can reduce a variety of health problems while increasing strength and flexibility, Dr. Johnny Bowden points out that “the fact is that most people exercise for vanity reasons, not primarily for health.”
 So, what can we do?
 We can take ourselves out of the equation.

 As teachers, we tend to give a lot of ourselves.
 We care about our families, our students, our community, and causes that mean a lot to us.
 We give our energy to helping others, because that is just who we are.
 Exercising for yourself can, as crazy as it may seem, feel selfish when you first begin despite knowing the importance of taking care of yourself and keeping yourself healthy and strong.

 So, “trick” your mind by exercising for a cause.
 Find a charity walk, run, bike, hike, or triathalon whose proceeds go to your favorite charity, research group, animal shelter, or whatever you are passionate about.
 You are doing it, because you care about them….at least that is what you can tell yourself until you realize you are worth every single moment of your exercise routine.

 How do you find a walk or event?
 There are a couple of ways.